eduardotks/javascript-shaders-glsl-3d/README.md

 ### How it works

 The javascript is responsible for creating a canvas on the HTML page and initializing the WebGL context.
 Then, there are the shaders in the form of strings, which are used to render the heart.
-These shaders are written in the GLSL language, which is specifically designed to work with 3D graphics.
+These shaders are written in the GLSL, which is specifically designed to work with 3D graphics.
 However, these shaders are sent to the GPU through WebGL calls from JavaScript.

 ### Technologies/Tools